How to Secure Your Online Accounts: Essential Cyber Hygiene

 Delete Unused Accounts

 Suppose you have accounts that you no longer use; consider deleting them.
-Unused online accounts can be a target for cybercriminals.
-Unused accounts can become forgotten entry points for attackers.
+Unused online accounts can be a target for cybercriminals and become forgotten entry points for attackers.
 By closing them, you reduce your overall digital footprint and potential vulnerabilities.

 Use Account Recovery Options